youzan/vant/packages/vant/src/picker-group/README.md

 Place a `DatePicker` component and a `TimePicker` component in the default slot of the `PickerGroup` to select both a date and a time.

-`PickerGroup` will render the unified toolbar instead of the subcomponent, which means that the sub component will not render a separate toolbar, and the props and events related to the toolbar need to be set to the `PickerGroup`, such as the `title` prop, `confirm` event, `cancel` event, etc., and the props and events in subcomponents that are not related to the toolbar can be used normally.
+`PickerGroup` will render a unified toolbar, so the child components will not render is's toolbar, and the toolbar props and events need to be set to the `PickerGroup`, such as the `title` prop, `confirm` event, `cancel` event, etc. Other props and events in child components can be used as before.

 ```html
 <van-picker-group